isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-20-post-Tapioca.md

 <section>
 	<h4>Growing:</h4>
-	<p>Spearmint grows rapidly when young and freshly propagated from cuttings.
-Regular harvesting and the use of high nitrogen fertilisers will encourage the plant to grow more leaves.</p>
+	<p>Tapioca is a rapid grower and generally does not need fertilizing.
+Plants can grow up to 4m high with enough sunlight, and is prone to snapping.
+Prune the plant to around 1.5m for ease of maintenance.</p>
 <br>
 </section>

 <section>
 	<h4>Harvesting:</h4>
+<p>The plant can be harvested for the tuber around a year after planting.
+Harvesting the tubers after may result in them being very fibrous and hard root that is unpleasant to eat.
-<p>Plants can be harvested for leaves at any time.
-They are typically harvested continuously via the cut-and-come-again method. </p>
+Plants can be harvested for leaves at any time, with younger leaves being the most tender.
+Young leaves can be harvested multiple times via the cut-and-come-again method. </p>
+<p>The whole plant can be harvested once by digging up the fleshy root with a spade. </p>
+	<p>All plants parts must be thoroughly cooked as the tuber and the leaves contain toxins. </p>
 	<br>
 </section>

 <section>
 	<h4>Propagation:</h4>
-	<p>Spearmint is usually propagated via stem cuttings rooted in water or division. </p>
+	<p>Tapiocas are primarily grown from woody stem cuttings rooted directly into soil or division of the tubers. </p>

-<iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/wv-LZCwUArE" height="415" width="100%"></iframe><br>
 	<br>
 </section>

 <section>
 	<h4>Common problems &amp; solutions:</h4>
-<p>Like most strong-smelling herbs, this plant is relatively resistant to pests and disease if kept healthy.</p><p>
+<p>This plant is relatively resistant to pests and disease if kept healthy.</p>
-</p><p>Wilting leaves during hot weather is a sign of heat stress.
-Increase the number of times the plant is watered daily, or move it to a shadier part of the garden.</p>
+<p>Aphids, mealy bugs, and spider mites often infest the plant if it is sickly or overgrown.
+Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
+Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
+<p>This plant is prone to rust during the wet season.
+Prune the plant regularly to increase airflow, and remove heavily affected leaves. </p>
 <br>
 </section>